What does it mean to be a barista?

 Product:

-- Maintain the most consistent, top quality product standards.
+• Maintain the most consistent, top-quality product standards.

-- Follow all company procedures and drink recipes.
+• Follow all company procedures and drink recipes.

-- Pass re-certification tests on a monthly bases punctually.
+• Pass re-certification tests every month punctually.

 Service:

-- Receive and call back customer orders verbally, in a friendly way.
+• Receive and call back customer orders verbally in a friendly way.

-- Report complaints made by customers to the manager on duty.
+• Report complaints made by customers to the manager on duty.

-- Proactively respond to minimize customer service occurrences.
+• Proactively respond to minimize customer service occurrences.

-- Ring sales orders into the cash register accurately and count back change to the customer in a friendly, courteous way.
+• Ring sales orders into the cash register accurately and count back change to the customer in a friendly, courteous way.

-- Weigh, grind, and pack coffee according to the orders made by the customer as per the company’s guidelines.
+• Weigh, grind, and pack coffee according to the orders made by the customer as per the company’s guidelines.

-- Sell and serve baked goods and other food items to customers.
+• Sell and serve baked goods and other food items to customers.

-- Maintain a friendly and efficient service.
+• Maintain a friendly and efficient service.

-Now that you’re well aware of what becoming a barista is all about, its time to discuss the education / official requirements of the trade e.g., barista license and degree.
+Now that you’re well aware of what becoming a barista is all about, it’s time to discuss the education / official requirements of the trade, e.g., barista license and degree.

 Do you need formal training to work as a barista in the United States?

-Keep in mind that people love their coffee early in the morning to start their day, and late at night to work those extra hours, and this doesn’t go well with the schedule of a normal high school student.
+Keep in mind that people love their coffee early in the morning to start their day and late at night to work those extra hours, and this doesn’t go well with the schedule of a normal high school student.

 If you want to work at one of the better coffee shops in your area, you’ll want to take professional coffee barista training courses first.